ali007-depug/7essabat-app/README.md

 ## Future Development :

-    1- Enanche UI and make it more friendly.
+1. Enanche UI and make it more friendly.

-    2-Add option to remove specific item (not All Stack)
+2. Add option to remove specific item (not All Stack)